JamesMitofsky/moho-events/README.md

 - As a restaurant staff member, I want to be able to see the events for the day so that I can prepare for them.
 - As a server, I want to quickly access specific information about events from my phone so that I can provide the best service to my guests.
 - As an event administrator, I want a clear flow for submitting and distributing event information.

+### 💭 The Challenge

+Though a spreadsheet initially allowed for quick iterating of management flows for Moho events, it has outgrown this purpose and left administrators in a long-term relationship with an improvised solution.
+It likewise creates difficulties for the catering staff who have trouble quickly scanning a spreadsheet while on the move with their smartphones.

+### 🍀 The Opportunity

+1. Increase the efficiency of Moho's catering staff by providing a mobile-friendly, intuitive solution for tracking events.
+2. Simplify the management process for administrators charged with documenting the event details.

 ## 🚸 Code Challenge Limitations